jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2020/2020-02-08-sound-of-I-cant-sleep.md

 **Update:**

-That is not really the sound of "I can't sleep" :laughing".
-I just have been listening to [Chopin Nocturne Op.
-9 No. 1 in B-flat Minor](https://www.youtube.com/watch?v=myRTkyWejfo) before that sound came to my mind while trying to get to sleep when I cannot sleep.
+That is not really the sound of "I can't sleep" :laughing:.
+I was just listening to [Chopin Nocturne Op.
+9 No. 1 in B-flat Minor](https://www.youtube.com/watch?v=myRTkyWejfo) while trying to get to sleep when I cannot sleep, then that sound popped in my mind.